Stevenleizheng/FEDKEA/README.md

 (2) Prediction

-CPU: python predict.py ???.fa -o ???/
+CPU: python main.py -i ???.fa -o ???/

-single GPU machine: python predict.py ???.fa -g 0 -o ???/
+single GPU machine: python main.py -i ???.fa -g '0' -o ???/

-multi GPU machine, using one GPU: python predict.py ???.fa -g x -o ???/
+multi GPU machine, using one GPU: python main.py -i ???.fa -g 'x' -o ???/

-multi GPU machine, using multi GPUs: python predict.py ???.fa -g x1,x2,... -o ???/
+multi GPU machine, using multi GPUs: python main.py -i ???.fa -g 'x1,x2,...' -o ???/

 -o determines the output directory, -g determines the IDs of GPUs you want to use (not given -g, will use CPU)

-If you want to change the batch size (default is 2), please use -b, please note that the batch size cannot be negative and should not be smaller than the number of GPUs used.
+If you want to change the batch size (default is 32), please use -b, please note that the batch size cannot be negative and should not be smaller than the number of GPUs used.

+If you want to change the threshold of binary task (default is 0.5), please use -t.
+You can set the number between 0 and 1.

 Example commands:

-Predict proteins in 'example.fasta', save the results to 'result/', and batch size is 16.
+Predict proteins in 'example.fasta', save the results to 'result/', and batch size is 64.

-CPU: python predict.py example.fa -o result/ -b 16
+CPU: python main.py -i example.fa  -b 64 -o result/

-single GPU machine: python predict.py example.fa -o result/ -g 0 -b 16
+single GPU machine: python main.py -i example.fa -g '0' -b 64 -o result/

-multi GPU machine, using one GPU (ID:2): python predict.py example.fa -o result/ -g 2 -b 16
+multi GPU machine, using one GPU (ID:2): python main.py -i example.fa -g '2' -b 64 -o result/

-multi GPU machine, using eight GPUs (ID:0-7): python predict.py example.fa -o result/ -g 0,1,2,3,4,5,6,7 -b 16
+multi GPU machine, using eight GPUs (ID:0-7): python main.py -i example.fa -g '0,1,2,3,4,5,6,7' -b 16 -o result/

-The descriptions for the result files are in the 'discription.txt' file of the output directory.
+The descriptions for the result files are in the 'binary_result.txt' and 'enzyme_result.csv' files of the output directory.